-Dembele scores again as Lyon beats Montpellier 3-2
+Angel helps PSG placate angry fans with 3-1 win vs Marseille

-PARIS (AP) — Spurred on by in-form Moussa Dembele, Lyon bounced back from its Champions League elimination, and revived its hopes of direct qualification for Europe’s top competition next season, after beating Montpellier 3-2 in the French league on Sunday.
+Spurred on by in-form Moussa Dembele, Lyon bounced back from its Champions League elimination, and revived its hopes of direct qualification for Europe’s top competition next season, after beating Montpellier 3-2.

 Lyon, which slumped to a 5-1 loss at Barcelona midweek in the last 16 of the tournament, moved within four points of second-placed Lille, which lost 1-0 at home to Monaco on Friday.
 The top two teams automatically qualify for the Champions League group stage.
-Runaway leader PSG hosts Marseille later Sunday.

 An entertaining match with many chances for both sides saw hosts Lyon opening the scoring after 12 minutes.
 Martin Terrier scored from the rebound from Rafael’s cross after Montpellier goalkeeper Benjamin Lecomte parried away his first attempt at goal.